EpionHealth/interview/README.md

 Thanks for being interested in coming to work here at Epion Health.
 Our team values building, reviewing, and pairing on well-crafted applications.
 This repo was built to test how you build applications and how you would fit in working with the team at Epion.
 It's a simplified version of our main Check-in application, and will give you some insight into our product development process.
 If you'd like to learn more about our Check-in product please visit our [website](http://www.epionhealth.com/checkin-how-it-works-2/)

+Note: If you don't have a preference we will use Slack to share screen, so please make sure you have the desktop version installed beforehand.

 ## Let's get started (Take home section)

 ### Setup